akhilsadam/compose-dev/README.md

 `cd compose-dev`
 `make iterate`

 Now either use a browser or a curl utility to interact with the application at `https://localhost:5026/`.
-Further instructions are provided in the writeup, so please refer there as necessary.
+Further instructions are provided in the API documentation below, and in the writeup, so please refer there as necessary.

 To perform integration tests, once the `make iterate` command has been run, in another terminal, type the following:
 `pytest`